maestro-server/webdocs/docs/installing/index.rst

 We use docker to spin up a new maestro bundle, you can copy and execute docker-compose describe below.

 ..
 Note::
-    PS: Docker will be created and manager all networks and communication between services.
+    PS: Docker compose will be able to created and manager all networks and communication between services.

-    PS: The containers is prepared for run in production, but it's recommended to create a separate database environment and export volumes.
-(PS: all storage inside of docker is ephemeral)
+    PS: Containers is prepared to run in production.

 ..
 Note::